Golden Glades Interchange: History

+21st century upgrades and rebuilds

 In 2017, the Florida Department of Transportation plans to widen the turnpike connector to I-95 to five lanes, including two lanes from the turnpike and three lanes from the eastbound Palmetto Expressway.
 Three lanes will exit to a relocated off-ramp to State Road 7 while the other three lanes will continue to I-95, which will get another lane between the Golden Glades and Northwest 151st Street.
 The entrance to the southbound express lanes south of the Golden Glades also will be moved 300 feet further south.
 In addition, the eastbound Palmetto ramp to I-95 will be widened to three lanes – two to southbound I-95 and one on a new direct ramp to northbound I-95.

+Future

+As of the mid 2020s, major work is ongoing to rebuild the interchange with new ramps and a configuration that has less dramatic 270 degree curves.
+In 2024, the Florida Department of Transportation (FDOT) and Florida’s Turnpike Enterprise began the Golden Glades Interchange (GGI) reconstruction project, a $908 million initiative designed to improve traffic flow, safety, and connectivity among five major roadways.
+Construction is ongoing as of October 2025, with activities including bridge work, stormwater drainage installation, and roadway paving, and is scheduled for completion in 2031.